filecoin-project/FIPs/FIPS/fip-00XX.md

 ## Specification

 ### Change to Miner Sector Info's
-- Add an `extension_epoch` field to miner_sector_infos.
+- Add an `last_extension_epoch` field to miner_sector_infos.
 This field contains the epoch a sector is extended by a Storage Provider.
+Upon Initial Sector Commitment, we can initialize this field such that `last_extension_epoch := activation_epoch`.

 ### SDM Function
 The SDM should scale initial pledge and power via the SDM function specified below: